 The T series is Leica’s take on the mirrorless, interchangeable APS-C camera (think Fuji XT-2, Sony A6500), and when it was introduced in 2014 it was met with…let’s say less-than-stellar reviews.
 Despite a genuinely beautiful CNC’d aluminum body, the main gripe from most reviewers was a general sluggishness; from autofocus to menu navigation, it seemed that Leica had bitten off more than the camera’s processor could chew.
 Then the camera world kind of forgot about it.
 Leica introduced the fantastic, full-frame Q, and the rest of the mirrorless interchangeable market (read: Sony and Fujifilm) churned out better and better cameras for half the cost of a T (later updated as the TL).
-Today, though, Leica’s fired back with a substantial update: the TL2.
+Recently, though, Leica’s fired back with a substantial update: the TL2.

 The TL2 ($1,950) is packed with the latest and greatest hardware, including a new 24.2MP APS-C sensor and Leica’s Maestro II image processor.
 The end result of all that power is 4K30 and 1080p60 video, 20 fps still shooting, hugely improved low-light shooting and speedier autofocus.
 Where all this power is most noticeable, though, is in Leica’s revised user interface.
 Everything’s snappy and accessible and should feel like a perfectly designed system for users coming from smartphones.
 Honestly, this feels like the direction camera interfaces should be heading: less joystick fiddling in sub-menus, more accommodating to a culture built on taps and swipes.